nasa/cumulus/docs/deployment/README.md

 Cumulus requires a [PostgreSQL compatible database](../deployment/postgres-database-deployment.md) cluster deployed to AWS.
 We suggest utilizing [RDS](https://docs.aws.amazon.com/rds/index.html).
 For further guidance about what type of RDS database to use, please [see the guide on choosing and configuring your RDS database](./choosing_configuring_rds.md).

-Cumulus provides a default [template and RDS cluster module](../deployment/postgres-database-deployment.md) utilizing Aurora Serverless.
+Cumulus provides a default [template and RDS cluster module](../deployment/postgres-database-deployment.md) utilizing Aurora Serverless V2.

 However, Core intentionally provides a "bring your own" approach, and any well-planned cluster setup should work, given the following: